abhi3700/Telegram_Bot_tutorials/server/README.md

 botogram2
 requests
 ```
+* __Procedure__
-* __Procedure__ (The bot's repo is maintained with git in Heroku server)
+	- M-1: The bot's repo is maintained with git in Heroku server.
+Here, one can maintain the repo in Heroku only or else both in Github & Heroku.
-	- Ensure heroku is logged in in the CLI.
+		+ Ensure heroku is logged in in the CLI.
-	- After creating app, copy the link `Heroku Git URL` from App's settings page.
+		+ After creating app, copy the link `Heroku Git URL` from App's settings page.
-	- Run `$ git remote add heroku <heroku-git-url>` from inside the Bot repo.
+		+ Run `$ git remote add heroku <heroku-git-url>` from inside the Bot repo.
-	- After commits, run `$ git push heroku master` to push the repo into the heroku server.
+		+ After commits, run `$ git push heroku master` to push the repo into the heroku server.
+	- M-2: The bot's repo is updated with git in Github.
+Just link it.
+		+ Open the bot page in heroku dashboard.
+		+ Go to it's deploy tab: https://dashboard.heroku.com/apps/tipuserbot/deploy/github
+		+ Enable deploy as 'automatic' to automatically push whenever pushed to Github using `git push origin master` Be sure that this branch in GitHub is always in a deployable state and any tests have passed before you push.
+		+ NOTE: deploy the repo branch which is stable.

 ## Activity
 * following activities are shown